Best Proportions For Interior Trim – Why You’re Confused

 One important thing to remember amongst many.
 There’s a lot of discussion about a cornice and then a crown moulding.
 While there are some petite cornices, usually, those are reserved for rooms with at least a nine-foot ceiling.

-However, below is a gorgeous example of a 10-foot ceiling with a classic cornice and crown moulding combination.
+Below is a gorgeous 10-foot ceiling with a classic cornice and crown moulding combination.

 via Remodelista - cornice and crown moulding - 10-foot-ceiling-height-ShadowArch-Riverside-Drive-Living - best proportions for interior trim